-An RC servo has three leads: two for power and ground, 1.5 ms and a third for a control signal input.
-The control signal is a continuous stream of pulses that are 1 to 2 milliseconds 0000 long, repeated approximately fifty times per second, as shown below.
+An RC servo has three leads: two for power and ground, and a third for a control signal input.
+The control signal is a continuous stream of pulses that are 1 to 2 milliseconds long, repeated approximately fifty times per second, as shown below.
 The width of the pulses determines the position to which the servo moves.
-The servo moves to its neutral, or middle, position when the signal pulse width is 1.5 ms. As the pulse gets wider, the servo turns one way; if the pulse gets shorter, the servo moves the 2.0 ms other way.
-Typically, a servo will move approximately 90 degrees for a 1 ms change in pulse width, but the exact correspondence between pulse width and servo varies from one servo manufacturer to another. لمحما 1.0 ms The Pololu servo controller performs the processorintensive task of simultaneously generating 16 independent servo control signals.
-The servo controller can generate pulses from 0.25 ms to 2.75 ms, which is
+The servo moves to its neutral, or middle, position when the signal pulse width is 1.5 ms. As the pulse gets wider, the servo turns one way; if the pulse gets shorter, the servo moves the other way.
+Typically, a servo will move approximately 90 degrees for a 1 ms change in pulse width, but the exact correspondence between pulse width and servo position varies from one servo manufacturer to another.

+The Pololu servo controller performs the processorintensive task of simultaneously generating 8 independent servo control signals.
+The servo controller can generate pulses from 0.25 ms to 2.75 ms, which is greater than the range of most servos, and which allows for a servo operating range of over 180 degrees.